 There are so many things we know about the benefits of physical activity and recreation.
-We know it cuts the risk of death and illness from major disease throughout life and therefore extends life.58 The rich, who take good care of themselves, live longer than the poor.
-We know that in addition to preventing disease, vigorous physical activity and recreation is also therapeutic-it helps people get over surgery, depression, anger, loss and anxiety.59
+We know it cuts the risk of death and illness from major disease throughout life and therefore extends life.
+The rich, who take good care of themselves, live longer than the poor.
+We know that in addition to preventing disease, vigorous physical activity and recreation is also therapeutic-it helps people get over surgery, depression, anger, loss and anxiety.
+The rich was also therapeutic-it helps people get over surgery, depression, anger, loss and anxiety.

 The more we learn about the development of children, the more we realize that human brains and human temperaments are shaped by physical activity and social interaction.
 It's not just stronger bones and muscles children are building when they're clambering on climbing bars and tearing across the soccer fields.
 They're also learning how to lead, how to be accommodating, how to be part of something larger than themselves.
-They are building self-esteem, and learning to view themselves as people who can do things.60
+They are building self-esteem, and learning to view themselves as people who can do things.